cambiotraining/unix-shell/materials/01-basics/01-unix_overview.md

   In this case it lists the files in a "long" format.
   These kind of arguments are also also called an **option**, **switch** or **flag**.
   Options either start with a single dash (`-`) or two dashes (`--`).
-- `--block-size` is also argument, but it needs a value to indicate how it should change the behaviour of the program.
+- `--sort` is also argument, but it needs a value to indicate how it should change the behaviour of the program.
-  In this case, the option changes the size units that the files/folders are displayed in (in our example we specified 'M' for Megabytes).
+  In this case, the option changes how the files are sorted (in our example we specified 'time' to sort files by the time they were created or modified).
-- `Documents/` is a **positional argument**, which comes at the end of the command.
+- `Desktop/data-shell` is a **positional argument**, which comes at the end of the command.
   This argument tells the command what to operate on (e.g. files and directories).

 A command can be called with more than one option and more than one argument: but a command doesn't always require an argument or an option.